All Episodes

 In North Carolina, a panel suggested in December the state start charging motorists a quarter cent for every mile as a substitute for the gas tax.

-The uh the big brother issue was identified during the first meeting of the task force that developed our programs that Jim Whittie oversees the program in Oregon.
+The Big Brother issue was identified during the first meeting of the task force that developed our programs that Jim Whitty oversees the program in Oregon.

-Everything we did from that point forward, even though we use electronics, was to eliminate those concerns.
+Everything we did from that point forward, even though we used electronics, was to eliminate those concerns.

-Brief timeout will come back, some phone calls, audio soundbites waiting right after this.
+Some phone calls, audio soundbites, waiting right after this.

 This is Sean.